The Paleo Diet: Good Or Bad For Bone Health? - Save Our Bones

 Synopsis

 The Paleo diet is named after the Paleolithic era.
-It is based on the idea of what humans ate back then before agriculture introduced new foods and processes to our diet.
-Adherents believe that eating farmed foods or milled grains hurts our health.
+It is based on the idea that humans are better suited to pre-agriculture diets.
+Adherents believe that farmed foods and grains contribute to modern health problems.

 What A Paleo Diet Looks Like